 - Compressed Air Drain

-We often get asked, "Do I need to take my hose reel inside for the winter, or is it okay to leave it out?"
+We are often asked, "Do I need to take my hose reel inside for the winter, or is it okay to leave it out?"
 Doing either is fine.
-Since our garden hose reels are made of aluminum alloy, brass and stainless steel, the cold winter temperatures and moisture will not harm them.
+Since our garden hose reels are made of aluminum-alloy, brass, and stainless steel, the cold winter temperatures and moisture will not harm them.
 However, if you have the heated indoor space available, moving your hose reel indoors is a very practical method of protecting your garden hose reel and hose from winter freeze damage.
 It is also a very easy method if you own a free-standing or portable hose reel, like a 2-wheel cart or 4-wheel wagon hose reel.
 You simply disconnect the inlet/feeder hose from the faucet and move the hose reel into the heated storage space.
 For wall or post mounted hose reels, however, you’ll have an additional step.
-For post mounted hose reels, whether it is a wood post or aluminum post, simply remove the hose reel from the post by removing the 4 screws that attach the reel to the post brackets.
-For wall mounted hose reels, you can either remove the flange & drum assembly from the axle and leave the wall plate/axle on the wall for the winter, or remove the four wall plate lag screws or anchor bolts from the wall, and carry the entire hose reel assembly indoors for winter storage.
-Both of these are explained in the gravity drain video in the next section.
+For post mounted hose reels, whether it is a wooden or aluminum post, simply remove the hose reel from the post by removing the four screws that attach the reel to the post brackets.
+For wall mounted hose reels, you can either remove the flange and drum assembly from the axle and leave the wall plate/axle on the wall for the winter, or remove the four wall plate lag screws or anchor bolts from the wall, and carry the entire hose reel assembly indoors for winter storage.
+Both are explained in the gravity drain video in the next section.

 Gravity Drain Method

 This is a fairly simple method of winterization and the one I personally use with my two wall mounted garden hose reels.
-The one requirement for it to be effective, is that the hose needs to be able to drain downhill.
+The one requirement for it to be effective is that the hose needs to be able to drain downhill.
 If the only direction you can pull the hose off the reel is uphill, then you should not use this method.
-Following is a video demonstrating this method.
-This video is 7 years old, but still relevant in demonstrating proper winterization technique.
+Below is a video demonstrating this proper winterization technique.

 Compressed Air Method